Skip to main content

 You can go directly to your employer personally or anonymously, but this may not have any real effect.
 Your employer may have a whistleblowing policy in a staff handbook that you should read before considering your next steps.
 Such a policy will explain what you should expect and should also direct you to external bodies if you cannot speak to your employer directly.
 However, regardless of their policy, you can still report your concern to them.

-If you are dissatisfied with how your employer dealt with your concern, you can tell someone else (e.g. a more senior member of staff) or a prescribed person.
+If you are dissatisfied with how your employer handled your concern, you can tell someone else (e.g., a more senior member of staff) or a prescribed person.

-Whether you report your concerns to your employer or to a prescribed person, your employment rights will be protected.
+Your employment rights will be protected whether you report your concerns to your employer or to a prescribed person.

 To bring a successful claim in the Employment Tribunal (ET) if you are dismissed (or suffer a detriment), you will need to show the following: